rachelhollis/marathon/README.md

 ![resources/newasset.PNG](resources/newasset.PNG)

-7. Generate Combinations of Bands
+### Generate Combinations of Bands

 ![resources/4.PNG](resources/4.PNG)

+- Generate combinations of new records with the existing records
+- The districts must match (North and North or South and South) for Assets and SWDs

-9. Calculate Distances
+### Calculate Distances

 ![resources/5.PNG](resources/5.PNG)

+- Using the generated combinations, the distance between the SWD and Asset is calculated and rounded to the nearest whole number

-11. Get Mileage Bands
+### Get Mileage Bands and Assign them to the combinations
-13. Assing Mileage Bands

 ![resources/6-7.PNG](resources/6-7.PNG)

+- The mileage band table is gathered and reformatted
+- Requirements to assign mileageband: The well phase of the asset must match the well phase of the mileage band and the distance must fall inbetween a max and min of the mileage band

-mileage band table
+#### mileage band table

 ![resources/mbtable.PNG](resources/mbtable.PNG)

+- This is the mileage band table that is being referenced

-15. Get and Assign Unit Rate
+### Get and Assign Unit Rate

 ![resources/8.PNG](resources/8.PNG)

+- The unit rates are gathered
+- The unit rate table is merged with the distance table based on the mileage band and the customer account
+- Records with null values are dropped

-17. Export to TMSMileageBand table
+### Export to TMSMileageBand table

 ![resources/9.PNG](resources/9.PNG)

+- The completed records are uploaded to the TMSMileageBand Table

-19. Change flags of new CA, Asset, and SWD to false
+### Change flags of new CA, Asset, and SWD to false

 ![resources/10.PNG](resources/10.PNG)

+- The AWS_MileageBands flag is changed so the next time the script is run, they will be recorded as existing records not new